-Fiber may decrease inflammation and improve immune function.
+Fibre may decrease inflammation and improve immune function.
 Vitamin C and beta-carotene can help boost immunity too.

 All of the dairy ingredients should be at room temperature, so make sure to take them out from the fridge 1-2 hours before starting.
 This way the diaries combine better, become smoother and will help to get the perfect texture and taste.

 I added freshly baked pumpkins for the perfect taste.
 Bake the pumpkin slices in the oven (oh it smells so good :)) Remove the skin and mash the flesh with a fork.

 - 1 cup (125 g) whole grain flour